 This trip is exactly as the title suggests.
 It incorporates many of the best features of the world-renowned Phang Nga Bay.
 Cave exploring at Koh Phanak, canoeing at Koh Hong, James Bond Island and swimming at Treasure Island, all nestled within a bay, famed for its ‘Krast’ limestone islands.
 The scenery truly takes your breath away.

 If you were looking to experience Thailand as it was, as it still is in many parts, Phang Nga and Beyond is your trip.
 It exudes genuine charm and will leave you with a lasting impression of the true Thailand.
-In the afternoon we move west, find the best location possible and try our hand at snorkelling and swimming among the tropical fish.
-The snorkelling isn’t as spectacular as Phi Phi but is great for those who want an introduction to the magical underwater world!
+In the afternoon we move west and find a quiet beach to swim and relax at.

-Much like our Phang Nga trip, large sea swells are less of an issue compared to Phi Phi.
+In Phang Nga Bay, large sea swells are less of an issue compared to Phi Phi.
 It is truly a trip for young and old alike, with activities to keep you entertained all day.
 Simba really does restricts the number of guests per trip (with a maximum of 16 adults) for a far more personal day out.
-We are the only known operator in Phuket to do this, 20+ to us is too many.
+We are the only known operator in Phuket to do this, 20+ to us is too many, let alone 40+ !!!.

 As always, within the cost is everything you’ll need for a fun day out on the water.
-‘Dry’ bags for those expensive cameras and personal items, life jackets, snorkel masks, fins, floating aids, torches & hard-hats for cave exploring, Thai paddle guide per canoe and land transport through Koh Yao Noi.
+‘Dry’ bags for those expensive cameras and personal items, life jackets, floating aids, torches & hard-hats for cave exploring, Thai paddle guide per canoe and land transport through Koh Yao Noi.

 We like to keep you well fed!
-Light breakfast including Simba’s famous banana cake, snacks, lunch at Koh Yao Noi (sample menu here) and light afternoon tea of fresh fruit, chocolate and biscuits are all included.
+Light breakfast including Simba’s famous banana cake, snacks, fruit, lunch at Koh Yao Noi and light afternoon tea of fresh fruit and chocolate are all included.

 To give you the very best day we can, our tour is very flexible.
 Factors such as the tide, avoiding the tourist swarm and giving you a day to remember, will all affect the order in which the program operates.